 - breathing difficulties

-Rarely, a person may have pain at the site of the nodule that travels to the ear or jaw.
+In rare cases, a person may have pain at the nodule site that travels to the ear or jaw.

 According to the American Thyroid Association (ATA), iodine is an essential part of the diet.
 Without it, the body cannot make enough thyroid hormone.
-When this happens, a goiter, or enlarged thyroid, can develop.
+If a person is iodine deficient, a goiter, or enlarged thyroid, can develop.
 Nodules may also form.
 Iodine deficiency is very uncommon in the U.S.

 The ATA recommends that people use iodized salt to prevent iodine deficiency.
 People may also need to take an iodine supplement during pregnancy.

 - unintended weight loss